gabrr/gabrr-calendar/README.md

 [Check demo](https://gabrr-calendar.netlify.app/)

 #### Disclaimer
 **It's working fine on Chrome.
-On Safari has a problem to parse a date (MM-DD-YYYY) it sets to invalid.**
+On Safari, it has a problem to parse a date (MM-DD-YYYY) it sets to invalid.**
 **It can be solved by using a server side rendering, such as NEXT, or using moment js for the whole app.**

 ## Requirements